Jablonec nad Nisou: Etymology

-After the war, the expelled German-speaking citizens of Jablonec founded a new settlement in Bavaria and called in remembrance of their hometown Neugablonz ("New Jablonec").
-Today, it is one of the districts of the city of Kaufbeuren.

 Geography

 Jablonec nad Nisou is located about 7 km southeast of Liberec and 83 km northeast of Prague.
 Most of the built-up area lies in the eastern tip of the Zittau Basin, and it is surrounded with the Jizera Mountains in the north, east and south.
 The northern part of the municipal territory also belongs into the Jizera Mountains Protected Landscape Area.
 The highest point of Jablonec nad Nisou is located on the slopes in the southeastern part of the territory, with an altitude of 758 m.

 Jablonec nad Nisou is situated at the confluence of the rivers Lusatian Neisse and Bílá Nisa.
-The Mšeno Dam in the city belongs to the largest inner city areas in Europe.
+The Mohelka River originates in Jablonec nad Nisou-Kokonín.
+The Mšeno Reservoir in the city belongs to the largest inner city areas in Europe.
 It was built in 1906–1909 and has an area of around 42 ha.

 History

-The village of Jablonec was first mentioned in a Latin document from 1356 (in nouo Jablonecz).
+The first written mention of Jablonec was in a Latin document from 1356 as Jablonecz.
 According to this document, Jablonec was founded in the 14th century.
-In August 1469, the village was burnt to the ground by troops of rebelling Lusatians in the war between them and King George of Poděbrady.
-The village was then resettled during the 16th century by mostly German-speaking colonists.
+In August 1469, the village was burned to the ground by troops of rebelling Lusatians in the war between them and King George of Poděbrady.
+The village was then resettled in the 1530s and 1540s by mostly German-speaking colonists.

-In the 18th century, the first artificial jewellery was produced and the first exporter, J. F. Schwan, spread the town's name throughout Europe.
-The village of Gablonz was declared a market town by Emperor Francis II on 21 April 1808 and was given town status by Emperor Franz Joseph I on 28 March 1866.
+In the first half of the 17th century, Jablonec was owned by Albrecht von Wallenstein, who sold it to the Desfours family.
+In 1643, during the Thirty Years' War, Jablonec was burned down for the second time.
+Glass production began to flourish in the second half of the 17th century and Jablonec began to develop rapidly.
+In the 18th century, the first bijou was produced and the first exporter, J. F. Schwann, spread the villages's name throughout Europe.
+Jablonec was promoted to a market town by Emperor Francis II on 21 April 1808.

-In the 19th century, the town became prosperous and wealthy, as Gablonz traders seized the foreign markets.
+Further development followed the construction of the road in the 1840s.
+Jablonec was then promoted to a town by Emperor Franz Joseph I on 28 March 1866.
+Franco-Prussian War in 1870–1871 damaged competitors in the production of glass and jewelry, and the Jablonec traders seized the foreign markets.
 A steady supply of a wide range of glass and artificial jewellery products flowed out of the town.
 This industrial advancement also improved the quality of life, and Jablonec's appearance changed dramatically.